His eyes searches vainly for his mother.

 Yet he need not have been infected.

-number of children who become HIV positive every year could be MORE THAN HALVED if pregnant women living with HIV received comprehensive services including anti-retroviral drugs,
+The UNICEF estimates that the number of children who become HIV positive every year could be MORE THAN HALVED if pregnant women living with HIV received comprehensive services including anti-retroviral drugs,

 But then only 10% of the women who need these, are getting them,